ScilifelabDataCentre/pathogens-portal/content/english/dashboards/RECOVAC.md

 #### Information on vaccination coverage

 The top graph in this section shows data on vaccine coverage (i.e. the proportion of the population that has received a given number of doses).
 The data are from the National Vaccination Register at the Public Health Agency of Sweden (PHAS) and population register data from Statistics Sweden (SCB).
-The data spans the period 21st December 2020 until 30th September 2022.

 COVID-19 vaccinations first became available in Sweden in late December 2020.
 They were first offered to those most at risk of developing serious symptoms (i.e. the elderly and those with certain comorbidities).
 For more details on the vaccine rollout in Sweden, please see our [page on vaccines](https://www.covid19dataportal.se/dashboards/vaccines/).